-This is where Tank Karthus comes in.
+This is where Tank Karthus moves in (literally).
 Because Tank Karthus doesn't have to focus on AP items, they are able to focus more heavily on maximizing a mana pool and building survivability to make amazing use of Defile.
-This is combined with high mobility/slows from Righteous Glory, Ghost, Wall of Pain, and Exhaust to make Karthus stick to the enemies and whittle them down Singed-style.
+This is combined with high mobility/slows from Dead Mans, Randuins, Ghost, Wall of Pain, and Exhaust to make Karthus stick to the enemies and whittle them down Singed-style.

 Because of this, you will often end up doing the most damage out of everyone in the game, even comparable to a full AP Karthus.
-Your damage will be more sustained by comparison and suffers the disadvantages of the damage style, but your presence in fights still demands respect.
+The damage will be more sustained by comparison and suffers the disadvantages of the damage style, but the presence in fights still demands respect.

 Soul Build Order

 Tank Karthus' playstyle favors stickiness and abusing Defile.
-This means Mana and mobility are top priorities for Karthus.
-Resistance and Magic Penetration are the next priorities as they make the prior stats worthwhile.
+This means Mana, mobility, and durability are top priorities for Karthus.

 Stage of the Game

 In the early game, your goals are to

 - Dive opponents regularly with Defile and force summoner spells

 - Replenish mana between these attacks with Defile's mana regen